siddhiwanzkhade/Adaptive-VisualTokens-/README.md

 This confirmed that at batch size 1, the model is memory-bandwidth bound rather than compute bound — reducing visual tokens shrinks GEMM input, but GEMM was never the dominant cost.
 This is why token compression alone did not improve single-request latency, and why its benefit only appeared once batching shifted the bottleneck toward compute.

+### MAIN CONCLUSION:

+Visual-token compression for VLM inference isn't universally beneficial — its value depends entirely on the serving regime.
+At low batch sizes, the model is memory-bandwidth bound, so reducing tokens barely helps.
+At higher batch sizes, the bottleneck shifts toward compute, and the same compression method delivers real, scaling gains — up to 23% lower latency, 30% higher throughput, and 25% lower memory at batch size 16.
+The right question isn't "does token compression work," it's "under what conditions does it work" — and this project answers that with profiling evidence, not assumption.

 ## Known Limitations

 - The compressed baseline loses some VQA quality.